jenkins-infra/jenkins.io/content/blog/2015/2015-11-06-mitigating-unauthenticated-remote-code-execution-0-day-in-jenkins-cli.md

 - news
 :author: rtyler
 ---
+**Updated 2015-11-11 15:00 UTC:** We have released Jenkins 1.638 and 1.625.2 which contain a fix for this vulnerability.
+[See the security advisory for more information about these releases](https://wiki.jenkins-ci.org/display/SECURITY/Jenkins+Security+Advisory+2015-11-11).

+---

 **Updated 2015-11-06 03:55 UTC:** Included a updated mitigation script which doesn't have a Jenkins boot race condition

 ---